devicetree-org/lopper/README-architecture.txt

 # tree: create a subtree from specified nodes
 #
 # To allow for nodes to not only be collected for output, but also for
-# modificaton, we have the "tree" lop.
+# modification, we have the "tree" lop.
 #
 # This lop follows the same syntax as "output".
 If no nodes are specified
 # in the lop itself, previously selected ones via "select" are used